darkmattergit/magnetsting/README.md

 For example, if you call `help co`, a help banner consisting of all the commands and command groups that start with `co` will be shown.
 Commands within command groups and aliases are not shown however.

+Moreover, help for a specific command can be achieved by typing `help <command name>`.
+You don't need to enter the entire command name, rather, just enough of it for MagnetSting to understand which one you want.
+This will display a more in-depth description of the command provided via the `long_help` parameter found in the command and command group creation methods.

 An additional form of help is the "possible commands" functionality.
 If you enter a command that does not exist, MagnetSting will go through all of the commands and command group names and create a list of all of the ones that start with the first value in the command (the command string is split into a list when it is parsed).
 MagnetSting will then pretty-print the possible commands in a